 We hypothesized that noise caused by environmental variation in phenotypes across years and locations reduced our ability to find significant associations in a condition-by-condition analysis.
 Supporting this hypothesis, we found that phenotypes with more datapoints in the CDBN were more likely to have associations above the FDR.
 Thus, we used mash to increase our power to detect significant effects for 20 of these phenotypes, and used an analogue of the FDR, the local false sign rate, to determine whether an effect was significant.
 By combining information about phenotypic effects across correlated phenotypes, we found significant associations for all phenotypes included in the mash analysis.
 Thus, phenotypes derived from CDBN MET data are suitable for analysis using GWAS, and the additional phenotypic data available in this MET can be analyzed in mash to boost the power to detect significant genetic effects for traits with pleiotropic genetic architectures.

 Second, associations found in our GWAS coincided with results of previous GWAS using balanced phenotypic datasets.
 Three associations from this study overlapped top associations from published, balanced GWAS: Pv01 at 13.7 Mb, Pv01 at 42.2 Mb, and Pv07 at 34.2 Mb (Table 2).
 The association at 13.7 Mb fell near the candidate gene KNU, a gene which is activated in, and later promotes, the transition to determinate floral meristem development.
 This peak falls within an association for days to flowering observed previously (Moghaddam et al. 2016).
 The association at 42.2 Mb fell near the candidate gene VIP5, an important regulator of flowering time in A. thaliana and other species (Huang et al. 2012).
 Other mapping studies have also co-located VIP5 with QTL for flowering time (Zhou et al. 2014).
 The association at 34.2 Mb on Pv07 also overlapped the strongest association for the earliest year each entry was grown in the CDBN, a proxy for the age of the CDBN entry.
 This association fell near the candidate gene SAR1, which increases plant height and internode distance in A. thaliana (Cernac et al. 1997; Parry and Estelle 2006).
+In common bean, a region affecting determinacy on Pv07 has been confirmed – a genomic region affecting determinacy, part of growth habit, would also affect the traits varying at this region: biomass, days to flowering, plant height, and seed appearance score.
 The alternate allele for the signal on Pv07 occurred in newer CDBN entries.